brightsign/electron/docs/api/app.md

 **Note:** Enable `Secure Keyboard Entry` only when it is needed and disable it when it is no longer needed.

+### `app.addFont(path)` _Linux_

+* `path` string - A path to the ttf font file.

+Returns `boolean` - Whether the font was successfully added.

+This method calls fontconfig's `FcConfigAppFontAddFile` to add a font to the application's font configuration.
+This allows the application to use the font without having to install it system-wide.
+The font will be available to all web contents in the application, but will not be available to other applications or the system.

 ## Properties

 ### `app.accessibilitySupportEnabled` _macOS_ _Windows_